oscarechobravo/oliverbates/_portfolio/shci-kb.md

     alt: "Wordpress UI showing voting plugin"
 ---

+- Designing WordPress sitemap, content and visual design
-- Designing wordpress site
+- Designing and developing UX/UI for voting functionality
-- Database design for storing historical voting data
+- Database design to capture voting history for analytics
-- Developing UX/UI for plugin

 Using: PHP, HTML, JavaScript, MYSQL

+## Outcomes
+- WordPress Knowledge base for the Sustainable HCI community
+- New bespoke voting plugin built in PHP/js
+- Voting database that stored historical votes and content

 {% include gallery caption="This is a sample gallery to go along with this case study." %}